 Here in Australia I tend to use Jap/Kent variety but that's because it's handy to me.
 Any type of edible pumpkin or butternut pumpkin will work.

 Step 1: Heat the oil in a large soup pot or saucepan.
-Add the sliced onion and saute for 3 minutes or until the onion is soft.
+Add the sliced onion and sauté for 3-4 minutes or until the onion is soft.

 Step 2: Add the spices and continue cooking for another minute.